Welcome to The Lost Songs Project, where we remember, replay, and go really deep on forgotten hit songs.

 What makes a song “lost?”

-We’re calling a song is “lost” if it reached the top 10 of Billboard’s Hot 100 (or a genre chart) and has fewer than 10 million streams on Spotify.
+We’re calling a song is “lost” if it has fewer than 10 million streams on Spotify.

 What’s this I hear about an LSP community?